Transcripts

 Accessibility of information is something that is very important to us here at the Modern Technology Podcast Network.
 We realize that although our work is primarily audio-based, there will always be those for whom that is not the most useful data medium.
 To best serve everyone we can, we happily present human-made and human-readable text versions of our work.

-These are not simply AI-generated transcripts; we don’t consider such things a finished product!
-While we often generate an AI-generated scratch copy as a starting point to save a little time, we spend lots of real human hours tweaking the AI’s work correcting accuracy, grammar, spelling, attribution, and other errors often made by AI as well as ensuring general readability before considering the transcript worth posting.
+Our transcripts of our unscripted material aren’t simply AI-generated texts, because we don’t consider such things a finished product!
+While we might generate an AI-generated scratch copy as a starting point to save a little time, we then spend lots of real human hours tweaking the AI’s work correcting accuracy, grammar, spelling, attribution, and other errors often made by AI as well as ensuring general readability before considering the transcript worth posting.

 Here’s what we have transcribed so far: